gaurav0325/PaySaveOnline/README.md

 > “Pay in EUR to save £3.20.”
 > “Avoid Amex — this merchant adds a 1.5 % surcharge.”

+Core Capability — Real-time FX & Fee Intelligence PaySaveOnline analyses the checkout’s currency, payment methods, and your stored card data to detect:

+FX mark-ups when paying in a foreign currency.

+Dynamic Currency Conversion (DCC) traps that inflate totals by 3–5 %.

+Card surcharges on premium or international cards.
+It then gives a one-line recommendation that can save 2–5 % per purchase.

+and add a short example block:

+Example:
+“This site’s default is EUR.
+Paying in GBP adds ~3 %.
+Use Revolut — zero FX fee.”

 No personal data leaves the user’s device.
 Advice is generated locally, in under a second.

 ---